johnmathews/johnmathews.is/data/blog/different-types-of-problem.md

 ### Type 2:

-Hopefully you can make good progress understanding the basics and internalizing the relevant abstractions, and your problems quickly[ref]on which timescale?
+Hopefully you can make good progress understanding the basics and internalizing the relevant abstractions, and your problems quickly[^1] become `type 2` problems.
-Life is long, does it really matter if it takes 1 week or 1 month to learn something meaningful?
-Momentum, and having fun, is important though.[/ref] become `type 2` problems.
 They each take from 15 to 45 minutes to solve.

 Maybe this is because you know enough to break some big general problem into smaller problems (you are developing domain expertise) and your intuitions for